AdrienPlacais/LightWin/README.md

 ## Installation
 The full installation instructions are detailed [here](https://lightwin.readthedocs.io/en/latest/manual/installation.html).
 The steps are straightforward and can be summarized as follows:
-1. Clone the repository: `git clone git@github.com:AdrienPlacais/LightWin.git`.
+1. Clone the repository: `git clone git@github.com:AdrienPlacais/LightWin.git`
-2. Navigate to the `LightWin` directory, and switch to the last tagged version: `git checkout v0.8.3`.
+2. Navigate to the `LightWin` directory, and switch to the last tagged version: `git checkout v0.9.0`
-3. Install LightWin with all its dependencies: `pip install -e .`.
+3. Install LightWin with all its dependencies: `pip install -e .[test]`
 4. Test that everything is working with `pytest -m "not tracewin and not implementation"`.

 Note that the TraceWin module will not work out of the box.